 Does your friend actually have the money to repay you?

-But if your friend is employed, owns a car, has equity in a house or some other assets that would cover the debt then it's reasonable to assume that you can make a recovery from them by going through the courts.
+But if your friend is employed, owns a car, has equity in a house or some other assets that would cover the debt then it's reasonable to assume that you can make a recovery from them by going through the courts and obtaining a County Court Judgment (CCJ) against them.

-"Nearly two out of five people admit they don't always pay friends back, and one in 10 say they have avoided paying money back to family on purpose." - Research by Paym
+"Nearly 2 out of 5 people admit they don't always pay friends back, and one in ten say they have avoided paying money back to family on purpose." - Research by Paym

 If you've secured evidence of you making the loan and believe your friend has the means to pay you back, then it's time to start getting serious.
 Sometimes the realisation that you're willing to take the matter further can snap your friend into action.

 The best outcome is that your friend pays you back or at the very least you agree a payment plan that starts to recoup the loan.
-That way you avoid court costs and eventually get your money back.
-If your friend subsequently fails to comply with the payment plan then at least you'll have further evidence to start court proceedings.
+That way you avoid court costs and will eventually get your money back.
+If your friend subsequently fails to comply with the payment plan then at least you'll have further evidence to help with court proceedings.

-Also if you want to add further weight to your claim you can get a solicitor to draft and send the debt letter which should only cost around £25.00.
+Also if you want to add additional weight to your claim, you can get a solicitor to draft and send the debt letter which should only cost around £50.00.

 The last resort in recovering your money is to take your friend to court.
-This is normally done through the small claims court and will involve you completing some paperwork, submitting it to the court and paying a court fee.
+This is normally done through the small claims court (for amounts up to £10,000) and will involve you completing some paperwork, submitting it to the court and paying a court fee.

 Instructions on how to make a claim can be found on the Gov.uk website.
-Straightforward claims can be done on your own with a little time and effort, but can get complicated if the claim is defended or bailiffs need to be instructed etc. As such depending on the amount, it may be wise to instruct a solicitor to handle the claim who should be able to do this for a fixed fee plus disbursements (the court fee etc.)
+Straightforward claims are able to be done on your own with a little time and effort, but can get complicated if the claim is defended, interest is able to be added or bailiffs need to be instructed etc. As such depending on the amount, it may be wise to instruct a solicitor to handle the claim who should be able to do this for a fixed fee plus disbursements (the court fees).
+Some of your legal costs can also be recovered from the debtor as part of your claim.

 "Before borrowing money from a friend, decide which you need most"

 If your friend is in real financial difficulty then piling on court proceedings may not help them or their family, so you may want to consider the full impact of taking matters further.
-But this is a judgement and financial call only you can make.
+But this is a judgement and a financial call that only you can make.
+It is also worth noting that you generally have six years to start legal proceedings to recover a debt.

-You shouldn't feel guilty about pursuing money owed to you which you lent in good faith.
+You should never feel guilty about pursuing money owed to you which you lent in good faith.
 Remember if anyone has jeopardised your friendship it's a friend who has decided to stop paying and communicating with you.